SimranS224/Volunteerly/frontend/README.md

 Admin users will have access to http://localhost:3000/admin and all authenticated users can access their profile at http://localhost:3000/profile.
 Redirected to login if users are not authenticated.

+# Steps:

+## User

+1. Once the app starts the user will see the home page but wont have the ability to see any events until
+2.
+3.
+4.
+5.
+6.

+## Admin

+1.
+2.
+3.
+4.
+5.
+6.

 # Folder Structure

 ```bash